 The Neoclassical paradigm is defined by methodological individualism = microfoundations, which translates into the neo-Walrasian axiom set: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)

 These axioms (or slight variations thereof) define the orthodox paradigm.
 These microfoundations are false in multiple dimensions.
 This is a methodological fact.
-By consequence, the necessary paradigm shift consists in fully replacing ALL variants of behavioral microfoundations by systemic macrofoundations.
+By consequence, the necessary Paradigm Shift consists of fully replacing ALL variants of behavioral microfoundations by systemic macrofoundations.